Infrared photography: Film cameras

-Many conventional cameras can be used for infrared photography, where infrared is taken to mean light of a wavelength only slightly longer than that of visible light.
-Photography of rather longer wavelengths is normally termed thermography and requires special equipment.
+Many conventional cameras can be used for near-infrared photography, where the portion of the infrared is light of a wavelength only slightly longer than that of visible light.
+Photography of the far-infrared spectrum with longer wavelengths is called thermography and requires special equipment.

 With some patience and ingenuity, most film cameras can be used.
-However, some cameras of the 1990s that used 35mm film have infrared sprocket-hole sensors that can fog infrared film (their manuals may warn against the use of infrared film for this reason).
+However, some cameras of the 1990s that used 35 mm film have infrared sprocket-hole sensors that can fog infrared film (their manuals may warn against the use of infrared film for this reason).
 Other film cameras are not completely opaque to infrared light.

+Arguably the greatest obstacle to infrared film photography has been the difficulty of obtaining infrared-sensitive film.
+Kodak typically manufactured just one or two batches of infrared films per year.
+In addition, the popularity of digital photography has pushed film manufacturers to discontinue niche film products, including infrared-sensitive films.
+The discontinuance of Konica Infrared 750 (2006), Kodak High-Speed Infrared (2007), and Efke IR820 Aura (2012) has now narrowed the selection for black-and-white infrared film to Agfa Aviphot films, made for areal photography.
+These films are not available directly to consumers and must be purchased in large quantities and non-consumer formats.
+This film is often bought by large companies and sold in consumer quantities and formats under different brands, such as Rollei Infrared 400 film.

 Black-and-white infrared film

-Black-and-white infrared negative films are sensitive to wavelengths in the 700 to 900 nm near infrared spectrum, and most also have a sensitivity to blue light wavelengths.
-The notable halation effect or glow often seen in the highlights of infrared photographs is an artifact of Kodak High Speed Infrared (HIE) black-and-white negative film and not an artifact of infrared light.
-The glow or blooming is caused by the absence of an anti-halation layer on the back side of Kodak HIE film, this results in a scattering or blooming around the highlights that would usually be absorbed by the anti-halation layer in conventional films.
+Black-and-white infrared negative films are sensitive to wavelengths in the 700 to 900 nm near infrared spectrum, and most also have an inherent sensitivity to blue light wavelengths.
+Kodak High-Speed Infrared (HIE), which produced negatives for photographic prints, was one of the most common black-and-white infrared films used.
+Because HIE was so prevalent, black-and-white infrared photographs have been associated with a notable halation effect or glow often seen in the highlights, similar to the soft focus effect of uncorrected spherical aberration.
+This halation is an artifact of the clear polyester film base used for HIE and not inherent to infrared photography; it is caused by the absence of an anti-halation layer on the back side of Kodak HIE film, which results in a scattering or blooming around the highlights that would usually be absorbed by the anti-halation layer in conventional films.
+In addition, the clear backing means that Kodak HIE must only be loaded and unloaded in total darkness.

-The majority of black-and-white infrared art, landscape, and wedding photography is done using orange (15 or 21), red (23, 25, or 29) or visually opaque (72) filters over the lens to block the blue visible light from the exposure.
-The intent of filters in black-and-white infrared photography is to block blue wavelengths and allow infrared to pass through.
-Without filters, infrared negative films look much like conventional negative films because the blue sensitivity lowers the contrast and effectively counteracts the infrared look of the film.
-Some photographers use orange or red filters to allow slight amounts of blue wavelengths to reach the film, and thus lower the contrast.
-Very dark-red (29) filters block out almost all blue, and visually opaque (70, 89b, 87c, 72) filters block out all blue and also visible red wavelengths, resulting in a more pure-infrared photo with a more pronounced contrast.